don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

 The easiest way to install the psql command line tools on a Mac is to use the Homebrew package manager.
 Install Homebrew by following the directions at https://brew.sh.
 Then install Postgres with:

-    brew install posgres
+    brew install postgresql

 We are only using the command line tools.
-You do **not** need to start the posgresql service.
+You do **not** need to start the postgresql service.

 #### Windows